alexpreynolds/kmer-counter/README.md

 Compilation
 -----------

+Run `make` to build the `kmer-counter` binary.

-This has been tested under Ubuntu 18.04.4 and Mac OS X 10.15.3, using concurrent GCC/glibc and Clang toolkits.
+This has been compiled under Ubuntu 18.04.4, Cygwin 3.1.4, and Mac OS X 10.15.3, using concurrent GCC/glibc and Clang toolkits.

 Usage
 -----

+Run `kmer-counter --help` for a list of options.

 There are a couple ways to use this.